Direct-to-Patient Communication in Healthcare Marketing: Why It Matters (and Keys to Make it Work for You)

 Here are some key characteristics of effective patient communications:

 • Speak in their language.
 Patients and providers use different vocabularies.
-Pretending that they don’t – using scientific terms that require medical degrees to understand – is a sure way to make them feel overlooked and overwhelmed.
-Effective direct-to-patient communications use simple language, often with illustrations, videos, and other comprehension aids.
+Pretending that they don’t- by using scientific terms that require medical degrees to understand– is a sure way to make them feel overlooked and overwhelmed.
+Effective direct-to-patient communication uses simple language, often with illustrations, videos, and other comprehension aids.
 Imagine a conversation between two close friends.
 When one asks the other how they’re feeling, how do they reply?

 • Account for a long decision-making process with multiple steps.
 A healthcare provider who performs hundreds of knee replacement operations a year is well aware of the issues.
 They are hyper-focused on finding the most efficient technologies to help them, so marketers can communicate with them on that level.
 They can’t make the same assumptions for patients.
 Someone with knee pain might not acknowledge a potential underlying health condition – much less be aware of potential treatment options.
 The patient journey is often long.
 Effective communication imagines multiple touchpoints with information that spans from prevention and awareness to recovery and post-care.